-Aggressive dog behavior training can be tricky and frustrating but we are here to help.
 You have brought a puppy home to join your family and after a few weeks you notice a change in the demeanor of the little guy.
 It might be that he growls if you move toward his bowl or toy or maybe he snaps or nips one of your kids for picking up one of their own toys.

-This is aggression and it is a behavior that can be dealt with in a positive way through training.
-Our aggressive dog behavior training methods will give you the results and behaviors you are looking for.
+These are all signs that you may need to work with a behaviorist to modify your dogs behavior.
 Although different types of aggression exist, fear based aggression is the most common and can start with a mild aversion to certain situations.
-Puppies may start to show fear or insecurity when they meet new people entering the home, walking past another dog, riding in the car, etc. Signs to look for are hair standing up, growling, avoiding, shaking, etc. How we handle this in the beginning can determine how it will progress or not progress.
-While human nature tells us to try to nurture the puppy and make them feel Ok, the results may not be what is hoped for.
-The aggression can get worse.
+Dogs may start to show fear or insecurity when they meet new people entering the home, walking past another dog, riding in the car, etc. Some signs to look for are hair standing up, growling, avoiding, or shaking..
+How we handle this in the beginning can determine how it will progress or not progress.
+While human nature tells us to try to nurture the dog and make them feel okay, the results may not be what is hoped for and the aggression can get worse.